Skip to content

 Features

-• Global message customization: configure({ messages })
+• Nested global message customization: configure({ messages }) and reset()

 Compatibility